awfrok/obsidian-plugin-bibtex-entry-view/README.md

 ![suggestion-article.png](suggestion-article.png)
 ![suggestion-book.png](suggestion-book.png)

+## known bugs or malfunctioning

+- It seems that the plugin does not show suggestions when using a plugin `Various Complements`.
+Looking into this problem. (@ v 0.2.0)

 ## what is planned to add next

 - rendering `author` or `editor` field by the order of last, first, and middle.